Coronavirus: What we are doing to help you

 The new measures announced by the Prime Minister on Monday evening will mean businesses across Brent - with the exception of supermarkets, pharmacies and other essential services - will close, for at least three weeks.

-If you are aware of a Brent business not following these guidelines, please report it immediately by emailing email@example.com.
+If you are aware of a Brent business not following these guidelines, please email us and report it immediately.

 The Government has also announced a package of support for businesses and employers, including grants, business rates relief and an employee retention scheme, and much more.